harrisonlab/phytophthora/P.cac_10300_bioinf.md

 	$ProgDir/blast2gff.pl $Column2 $NumHits $BlastHits > $HitsGff
 ``` -->

-### 5.1.b Blasting for Hmmer predicted RxLRs from publihsed genomes.
+### 5.1.b Blasting for Hmmer predicted RxLRs from published genomes.

 These RxLRs were predicted from RxLR Hmm motifs.